kshuang04/cs100-final-project/README.md

       * The tasks you are planning for the first sprint
       * How work will be divided between the team members
 ## User Interface Specification
-  Include a navigation diagram for your screens and the layout of each of those screens as desribed below.
-For all the layouts/diagrams, you can use any tool such as PowerPoint or a drawing program.
-(Specification requirement is adapted from the User Interface Design Document Template of CMSC 345 at the University of Maryland Global Campus)

 ### Navigation Diagram
  ![User Navigation Diagram](images/userNavigationDiagram.png)